Public Art Calls

 The Storyteller, Gerald Gloade

 In 2020 the Public Art contract for the Spring Garden Road Streetscaping Public Art Project was awarded to artists Jacqueline Metz & Nancy Chew, of Muse Atelier, with cultural commentary and design of The Story-teller by Mi'kmaw artist Gerald Gloade.
-The Public Artwork is set to be installing in fall 2023.
+The Public Artwork was installed in fall 2023.

 About the Artwork: